-Boo!
-Scary Halloween Events Rise Up in Toronto 2012September 28, 2011 1 Comment
+Scary Halloween Events in Toronto 2015

 Want to celebrate Halloween, but think you’re a bit too tall to pull off the door-to-door trick or treat or want to pass on Toronto Halloween parties in 2012?
-Then check out these scar-r-r-y Halloween events happening this October in Toronto including ghost walks, cemetery tours, scream parks, haunted houses and horror shows.
+Then check out these scar-r-r-y Halloween events happening October 2015 in Toronto including ghost walks, cemetery tours, scream parks, haunted houses and horror shows.

 Halloween Haunt at Canada’s Wonderland

 Beginning Oct.
 2, 2015 and running from Friday to Sunday only to Oct.
 31, 2015, Halloween Haunt at Canada’s Wonderland features 10 mazes including the Terror of London and Blood on the Bayou and three new shows including The Hanging, Beyond the Grave and Skeleton Crew.
 Enjoy midway rides that are even spookier in the dark.
 Admission is as low as $33.99 on Friday nights and $38.99 on Saturday nights if you purchase your tickets online.
 Park admission price is $37.99-$39.99.
 A Fright Lane Pass is $45-$55 and will provide you with priority access to 10 Haunted Mazes and access to an additional secret room in five of the mazes.